Sourdough beer bread is a delicious variation on regular sourdough bread, where beer is used to hydrate the dough instead of water.

 Well, did you know that sourdough and beer actually have almost the same ingredients?

 And if you were really clever, you could actually brew beer from a sourdough starter?
 Not sure what the flavors would be like, but anything is possible!
+It does take a bit of experimentation to create a decent brew from a sourdough culture, but you can do it.

-Sourdough Beer Bread Recipe: How To Add Beer To Sourdough Bread
+How To Add Beer To Sourdough

 I adapted my Simple Sourdough Recipe and replaced the water for beer.